Encryptioner/fish-boat-ludu/ai-instructions/task-1-initial-setup.md

 3. In my board game, it will be simple, interactive fish, boat, laddder game without other caos
 4. People can play and his data will be saved in localstorage of browser
 5. Full on browser game with all the functionality related for playing the board game
-6. The game  should be visually good, functional similar to the provided link without unnecessary functionlity which are not required for the game
+6. The game  should be visually good, functional similar to the provided link without unnecessary functionality which are not required for the game

 ### Comments
 1. The design and functionality got better but not like the shnake ladder